Topzle Topzle

 References

-1. As monarch, George V was Supreme Governor of the Church of England.
-He was also a member of the Church of Scotland.
+1. As monarch, George was Supreme Governor of the Church of England and a member of the Church of Scotland.

-2. His godparents were the King of Hanover (Queen Victoria's cousin, for whom Prince Edward of Saxe-Weimar-Eisenach stood p
+2. His godparents were the King of Hanover (Queen Victoria's cousin, for whom Prince Edward of Saxe-Weimar-Eisenach stood proxy); the Duke of Saxe-Coburg and Gotha (Prince Albert's brother, for whom the Lord President of th

-3. Vernon Bogdanor argues that George V played a crucial and active role in the political crisis of August–October 1931, an
+3. Vernon Bogdanor argues that George V played a crucial and active role in the political crisis of August–October 1931, and was a determining influence on Prime Minister MacDonald.
+Philip Williamson disputes Bogdanor, sayi

 4. Morning Herald (London)